star-whale/starwhale/docs/docs/cloud/helm-charts.md

 ## Uninstalling the Chart

-To uninstall/delete the starwhale deployment:
+To remove the starwhale deployment:

 ```bash
 helm delete starwhale